 Fifteen-passenger Van Rollovers

 Just about every school, sports team, church group, and civic club travels at some point and needs to carry its members in a safe way from one place to another.
 Perhaps you currently have a son, daughter, brother, sister, or parent in one of these organizations and you have helped to see them off on their trip.
 If so, it is likely that you saw everyone load into fifteen-passenger vans for their trip.
 Approximately 0.25% of passenger vehicles in the United States are fifteen-passenger vans.
 An Atlanta car accident lawyer can help victims injured in fifteen-passenger van rollovers pursue compensation.

 Fifteen-Passenger Vans: Useful But Potentially Dangerous

 Despite the fact that these large vehicles are efficient at carrying a large number of people to and from their desired destinations, they also pose a unique set of dangers and have a much higher likelihood of being involved in accidents than other types of passenger vehicles.
 Being involved in a fifteen-passenger van accident can be extremely scary, and if passengers are not properly fastened into their seats, they can be thrown about the interior of the van during a collision.
 When a fifteen-passenger van is involved in an accident, there is no telling how serious the accident will be, ranging from minor to the most catastrophic, or the accident could even be fatal.
-If you have been involved in an accident like this, reach out to an Atlanta car accident lawyer right away.
+If you have been involved in an accident like this, reach out to a car accident lawyer in Atlanta right away.

 While fifteen-passenger vans are involved in a proportionate number of fatal accidents compared to other types of vehicles in the passenger fleet, fifteen-passenger vans are involved in a much higher number of single-vehicle accidents due to a rollover.
 There are many reasons for this and several important controlling factors, including road conditions, driver age and level of driving experience, driver alcohol/drug involvement, occupancy level, and vehicle speed.